Emil Artin: Nazi period

 In January 1933, Natascha gave birth to their first child, Karin.
 A year and a half later, in the summer of 1934, son Michael was born.
 The political climate at Hamburg was not so poisonous as that at Göttingen, where by 1935 the mathematics department had been purged of Jewish and dissident professors.
-Still, Artin's situation became increasingly precarious, not only because Natascha was half Jewish, but also because Artin made no secret of his distaste for the Hitler regime (he evidently signed the 1933 Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State, though he said his name had been added without his knowledge).
+Still, Artin's situation became increasingly precarious, not only because Natascha was of Jewish descent, but also because Artin made no secret of his distaste for the Hitler regime (he evidently signed the 1933 Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State, though he said his name had been added without his knowledge).
 At one point, Wilhelm Blaschke, by then a Nazi Party member, but nonetheless solicitous of the Artins’ well-being, warned Artin discreetly to close his classroom door so his frankly anti-Nazi comments could not be heard by passersby in the hallway.

 Natascha recalled going down to the newsstand on the corner one day and being warned in hushed tones by the man from whom she and Artin bought their paper that a man had daily been watching their apartment from across the street.
-Once tipped off, she and Artin became very aware of the watcher (Natascha liked to refer to him as their “spy”), and even rather enjoyed the idea of his being forced to follow them on the long walks they loved taking in the afternoons to a café far out in the countryside.
+Once tipped off, she and Artin became very aware of the watcher (Natascha liked to refer to him as their "spy"), and even rather enjoyed the idea of his being forced to follow them on the long walks they loved taking in the afternoons to a café far out in the countryside.

 Toying with their watcher on a fine autumn afternoon was one thing, but the atmosphere was in fact growing inexorably serious.
 Natascha's Jewish father and her sister, seeing the handwriting on the wall, had already left for the U.S. in the summer of 1933.
-As half-Jewish, Natascha's status was, if not ultimately quite hopeless, certainly not good.
+Of Jewish descent, Natascha's status was, if not ultimately quite hopeless, certainly not good.
 Hasse, like Blaschke a nationalistic supporter of the regime, had applied for Party membership, but was nonetheless no anti-Semite.
 Besides he was a long-time friend and colleague of Artin's.
-He suggested that the two Artin children—only one quarter Jewish, or in Nazi terminology, “Mischlinge zweiten Grades”—might, if a few strategic strings could be pulled, be officially “aryanized.”
+He suggested that the two Artin children—in Nazi terminology, "Mischlinge zweiten Grades"—might, if a few strategic strings could be pulled, be officially "aryanized."
 Hasse offered to exert his influence with the Ministry of Education (Kultur- und Schulbehörde, Hochschulwesen), and Artin—not daring to leave any stone unturned, especially with respect to the safety of his children—went along with this effort.
 He asked his father-in-law, by then resident in Washington D.C., to draft and have notarized an affidavit attesting to the Christian lineage of his late wife, Natascha's mother.
 Artin submitted this affidavit to the Ministry of Education, but to no avail.